rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

 2. Click **Stop** to stop a rosbag job.
 A pop-up warning message appears.
 Click **Yes**.

-3. To view the rosbags within a specific time frame, select the date, time in the start and end date fields and click **Ok**.
+3. To view the rosbags within a specific time frame, select the date and time in the start and end date fields and click **Ok**.

 4. For on-demand upload mode, click the **Get rosbags** icon to initiate the collection of rosbags.